masbaehr/webui-for-java/README.md

 - Create simple Java-based Applications with nice-looking HTML UX, especially for single/few user environments
 - Especially useful if you have to do some tasks which are too complex to achieve with other leightweight environments, or simply if you know Java better than other languages.

+# Frontend-dependencies used

+These dependencies can be easily changed by editing the src/main/resources folder
+- jQuery
+- Spectre CSS